-Although the name of the first Eastbourne lifeboat is not known she is reputed to have had a rose carved on her bows.
+The first Eastbourne lifeboat was called the Samaritan and she is said to have had a rose carved on her bow.
 Measuring 25 feet (7.6 m) long and eight and a half feet (2.6 m) in the beam, she saw seven services and is credited with saving 55 lives.
-Built by a Mr. Simpson in Eastbourne she was launched by the carriage and cable chain method.
+The Samaritan was rowed by ten oars and had additional buoyancy provided by casks.
+Constructed by local boatbuiders and brothers John and William Simpson in Eastbourne, she was launched by the carriage and cable chain method.
 Edward Allchorn was the first coxswain and held that position until 1853 when the post was taken over by Joseph Huggett who held it until 1881.

 The Eastbourne Lifeboat’s first sea trial, in October 1822, proved the boat and crew were ready for service.
 Located on shingle just off Marine Road in Eastbourne, the first wooden boathouse served a busy port.
 Barges unloading heavy cargoes of coal, bricks and sand were frequently beaching themselves on the foreshore.
 A more substantial station was built at the Wish Tower in 1898.

 The grounding of the East Indiaman Thames prompted John "Mad Jack" Fuller to provide funding for the first lighthouse at Beachy Head and endow the town of Eastbourne with its first lifeboat Bad weather caused the Thames to become grounded and "stuck fast" near Eastbourne Sussex on 3 February, 1822.